The Step-by-step French Learning Guide That’s Full of Free Resources

 Present Tense Conjugations of –Er Verbs

-Essentially, there are three main groups of verbs in the French language and this one is good to start with since it’s arguably the most intuitive (we’ll get to the others later).
+Essentially, there are three main groups of verbs in the French language and -er verbs are good to start with since they’re arguably the most intuitive (we’ll get to the others later).

 In order to learn how to conjugate these, I recommend Tex’s French Grammar, which has an excellent guide to regular –er verbs with explanations, examples and audio clips.